 To prepare for self-feeding, encourage the child to play, taking his hands and toys to his mouth.
-Also, encourage him, when sitting, to balance while he uses both hands (see p.
-105 and 307).
+Also, encourage him, when sitting, to balance while he uses both hands (see pp. 105 and 307).

-A child with poor balance or uncontrolled movements will at first need special seating adapted to her needs.
+A child who has difficulty with balance or uncontrolled movements will at first need special seating adapted to her needs.